stat-lab/MOPline/README.md

 ```
 git clone https://github.com/stat-lab/MOPline
 ```
 The Data folder in the MOPline folder contains parameter files, multinomial logistic regression-based model files for genotyping (R.nnet.models), and annotated data files for the human build 37/38/T2T reference.
 Do not change the name of the files/directories (except config.txt) and the directory structure in the MOPline folder.
+The MOPline installation path may be set in the MOPLINE_DIR environment variable if necessary.

 MOPline and additional 10 SV detection tools (except for MELT and INSurVeyor) can be executed using [Singularity](#singularity).